-Clinical Impact
+• Clinical Impact

-- To what degree the anticipated outcomes of the proposed clinical trial will impact the lives and health of individuals with prostate cancer within the context of the FY19 PCRP Overarching Challenges. - How well the sample population represents the targeted patient population that might benefit from the proposed intervention. - How the potential outcomes of the proposed clinical trial will provide/improve short-term benefits for the targeted patient population. - To what degree the intervention is likely to improve patient outcomes (longevity, quality of life, etc.) relative to existing treatments and/or standards of care.
+- How well the proposed clinical trial addresses one or more of the FY19 ARP Clinical Trial Award Areas of Interest or provides justification that the proposed clinical trial addresses an important problem for individuals with ASD. - How relevant the anticipated outcomes of the proposed clinical trial are to individuals with ASD. - How well the sample population represents the targeted patient population that might benefit from the proposed intervention. - How the potential outcomes of the proposed clinical trial will provide/improve short-term benefits for individuals with ASD. - How significantly the long-term benefits for implementation of the intervention may impact ASD patient care and/or quality of life. - To what degree potential issues may limit the impact of the proposed clinical trial.